Hydroxyurea therapy in children severely affected with sickle cell disease.

 Hydroxyurea is an effective drug for the treatment of severe sickle cell disease (SCD) in children.

-The major clinical manifestation of SCD are haemolytic anaemia, predisposition to infection and recurrent vaso-occlusive episodes resulting in pain, organ dysfunction, or both.
+The major clinical manifestation of SCD is haemolytic anaemia, predisposition to infection and recurrent vaso-occlusive episodes resulting in pain, organ dysfunction, or both.
 There has been no satisfactory treatment for children with recurrent severe painful episodes caused by SCD.

 Children with sickle cell anaemia provide the best opportunity to assess the efficacy of hydroxyurea (HU) in preventing complications and progressive organ damage.
-Hydroxyurea is antimetabolite drug shown to increase fetal haemoglobin levels and reduce the symptoms SCD.
+Hydroxyurea is an antimetabolite drug shown to increase fetal haemoglobin levels and reduce the symptoms of SCD.

 A prospective, controlled trial to investigate the efficacy of Hydroxyurea in children is therefore warranted.